 Temporary disability is when you cannot work and still require treatment.
 Temporary disability benefits are limited to two-thirds of your salary and capped at a certain amount.

-Permanent disability is when your condition is not going to change, and you have permanent loss of ability.
+Permanent disability is when your condition is not going to change, and you have a permanent loss of ability.
 Permanent disability benefits are capped at $290 a week.

 The “4850 benefits” benefits are not taxable.6